Shubhaankar-Sharma/dotclaude/README.md

 A Claude Code configuration system that links git branches to PRs and generates consistent PR descriptions without the slop.

-## The Problem

-I have been managing a lot of Claude Code sessions across branches linked to different PRs and also in separate projects.
-I have been using Claude to generate PR descriptions but it would generate them in a weird format with a lot of emoji slop.

-One option was to always resume conversations, but this eventually got difficult.
-For other work I would always have to prompt it how to generate the description.

-## The Solution

-After reading [this blog from Anthropic](https://www.anthropic.com/engineering/claude-code-best-practices), I created a simple set of commands and templates to handle this better.

 ## How It Works

 ### Starting a PR